 ‘Did you sort out the problem with the bank?’ he asked.

 ‘Yes.
-Someone was illegally trying to find out about our finances.
-The bank tracked the source, but I told them not to take any action.
+Someone was trying to find out about our finances.
+Fortunately, the bank tracked the source of the enquiry.
+I told them not to take any action.
 How was your day?’
 Ginny asked.

 ‘Frustrating.
 We’re no further forwards.
 I’m waiting for a report from Terry; he might have something for me later tonight.
 But I’ve got some good news.
-Terry’s agreed to cover for me for the next few days.
+Terry is going to cover for me for the next few days.
 I’ve managed to get the rest of the week off.’

 Ginny beamed.
 ‘Tomorrow should be long enough for us to finish unpacking and tidying.’

 ‘Where do you work, Mr Potter?’
 Amanda Berry squeaked breathlessly.
 Tall and skinny, Amanda was Mary’s right-hand woman and rarely spoke, other than to agree with Mary.
 Her curiosity had got the better of her.
 I waited, wondering what Harry would say.